Department of Elementary and Secondary Education Logo

 Program Dates:

-Intended Audience: PK–12 district and school-based Digital Literacy and Computer Science leaders and/or their designees.
+PK–12 district and school-based Digital Literacy and Computer Science leaders and/or their designee.

 Program Description:

 The Digital Literacy and Computer Science (DLCS) District Leaders Network is a professional network and community of learners that includes PreK–12 DLCS district and school leaders in MA.
 Members of the network engage in collaborative discussions relevant to their role as DLCS educators and leaders within their districts.
 Participants will share resources and strategies around broadening participation in DLCS education and selecting and implementing high quality DLCS curricula.
-There are opportunities to expand members' professional networks and provide input on DESE statewide initiatives.
-During the 2023-24 school year, there will be a mix of in-person and virtual meetings.
-There will also be optional opportunities to participate in working groups.
+The meetings will additionally provide updates and allow opportunity for feedback on DESE-related resources and opportunities.
+During the 2024-25 school year, there will be a mix of in-person and virtual meetings culminating with the DLCS Summit in the spring.

 Program Type: Virtual, In-Person